mendix/docs/content/partners/siemens/mindsphere-module-details.md

 #### Licence exceeded

-This page is shown when the maximum number ob sessions is exceeded.
+This page is shown when the maximum number of sessions is exceeded.

 #### Public Key URL

-This page is shown in case that the **PublicKeyURL** does not match the issuer from the given bearer token.
+This page is shown if the **PublicKeyURL** does not match the issuer of the given bearer token.

 #### Role mapping

-This page is shown in case that the provided MindSphere application scopes do not match to any given Mendix application roles.
+This page is shown if the provided MindSphere application scopes do not match any of the roles in the Mendix application.

 ## 5 Appendices